-After making appropriate enquiries, the Governing Body has a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason, it continues to adopt the going concern basis in preparing the financial statements.
+As a result of the continual increase in salary costs, employers NI, TPS and LGPS contributions and the general cost of living increases that impact everyday contracts and services the Trust has made a large deficit in the year with another large deficit forecasted in 2024/25 leaving the Trust in a vulnerable financial position.
+Although uncertain the Governing Body has a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
+The Governing Body has taken into account the additional funding pledged by the Government to cover salary, NI and pension costs, over the 2.2% the General Annual Grant should be able to cover, and for this reason it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.